tiphainehenry/masterPlatform/README.md

 - The shared public tasks are gathered together in a public DCR graph.
 The later is compiled and updated in the blokchain for trust purposes.
 - The tenant projections are updated locally for privacy concerns and communicate with the public DCR vis external events.

+Additionally, we leverage the on/off-chain mechanism for change management on running instances.
+A redesign of a private task is managed off-chain, while a redesign of a public task is managed in an on-chain fashion.

 We use python Flask for the backend of the application and React for the front end.
 We use cytoscape.js, a React package, to generate the graph visualizations.
 Web3.js is used to connect the decentralized application to a blockchain network.
 Truffle manages the compilation and migration of the DCR smart contract, and Metamask controls contract interactions.

 The projection and bitvector algorithms can be found in the folder ./api/src/